SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ### Volume QoS

-Quality of Service parameters for volumes can be defined in a volume qos object.
-While admins can use these qos objects directly on volumes, a user is not able to see such an object.
-Instead there can be ONE volume qos object associated to a volume type, which is then be used on all volumes created from that volume type.
-Through this indirection, volume types also working without these associated qos objects and this feature not being heavily used, the SCS standard will currently only view this as an OPTIONAL volume type feature.
+Quality of Service parameters for volumes can be defined in a `volume qos` object.
+This is an extra OpenStack ressource, that can be created by administrators having the admin role and are only visible to them.
+Those admins can directly use such a `volume qos` object to create a volume.
+To also let user roles benefit of these objects, administrators can associate a single `volume qos` object ot a volume type, which is then be used on all volumes created from that volume type.
+Through this indirection, volume types are also working without these associated QoS objects and this feature not being heavily used, the SCS standard will currently only view this as an OPTIONAL volume type feature.

 To make users aware that a volume type includes specific qos options, we recommend to write it into the description of a volume type, as any association to a volume qos object cannot be seen by normal users: